 They do not have any knowledge of that.
 They follow nothing but conjectures, and indeed conjecture is no substitute for the truth.
 So avoid those who turn away from Our remembrance and desire nothing but the life of the world.
 That is the ultimate reach of their knowledge.
-Indeed your Lord knows best those who stray from His way, and He knows best those who are [rightly] guided."52
+Indeed your Lord knows best those who stray from His way, and He knows best those who are [rightly] guided.
+"52

 Let, 'Uzze and Manet are names of the three most important idols worshipped by idolaters.
-According to [the exegesis in] "Al-Mezen", it is for this reason that out of the many idols that existed, Allah has only named these three.
+According to [the exegesis in] "A/-M ranks of this reason that out of the many idols that existed, Allah has only named these three.

-- 1) Man t is also the third of those idols and is different from the [first] two. - 2) The status and position of Man t is below the rank of L t and 'Uzz 1.53
+1) Man It is also the third of those idols and is different from the [first] two.

+2) The status and position of Man It is below the rank of LIt and 'Uzz I.53